Learning how to count macros is one of the highest leverage steps you can take to get and stay in shape.

 In other words, you want to eat enough fat to support general health and well-being, but not so much that you have to reduce protein and carbohydrate intake unnecessarily to stay within your caloric limits.

-For most people, that’s around 0.3 grams of fat per pound of body weight per day.
+For most people, that’s around 0.3 grams of fat per pound of body weight per day, which typically works out to around 20-to-30% of total calories.

 Some people prefer a bit more and some a bit less, but that’s the “sweet spot” for most of us.